dan-goldberg/interviews/tbj/tbj_202101/TBJQuestionnaireResults.md

 Here are more examples, some of which have no red dot, meaning given the player speed assumption the player cannot intercept the ball at all.
 There are times when a player does intercept the ball despite this calculation not giving an inferred interception point, though this means the SS has likely made a very tough, high-range play.

 All features were standard-scaled before being fed into each model, since some models (like Support Vector Machines) assumed scaled features.
+I started out also applying a log transform before scaling two of the features, but never progressed to experimenting with different feature scalings.
+With more time I would've run experiments on scaling and also on withholding certain features; one of my worries about the design matrix I used was high correllation between inputs, which might cause more difficult training for some of the models.
+Given the time constrains, though, I moved on with what I thought was a solid design matrix.

 #### 1.2 - Candidate Models

-- Individual Model With Probability Output (Logistic Regression, Support Vector Machine)
+The most important prerequisite of this modelling exersize was to train a model to output probabilities.
+A simple classification or even confidence score would not suffice.
+For this reason there were three classes of models I initially considered:

+1. Generalized linear or non-linear models with inverse logit output (Standard Logistic Regression, Logistic GAM, Logistic Multilevel Regression, Neural Network w/Sigmoid Output)

+    These models can be trained on a log-loss (a.k.a. binary cross-entropy) objective which would likely calibrate their probability predictions very nicely (though less-so for neural networks).
+My guess was that these models would do a better job with calibrated probabilities, but I was also concerned that for the linear models they wouldn't be able to learn how to handle any complex non-linear interactions between features that might exist.
+Still, the closer I can get my features to reflect the true causal graph, the better a linear model might perform.
+GAMs are very flexible and was my guess for the best option out of this family, though they are quite manual (I think) and I am not very experienced with GAMs.
+They would require even more feature engineering to decide on kinds of basis functions applied.

-- Ensemble of non-probabilistic classification models for bootstrapped probability score (i.e. Random Forest Decision Trees)
+2. Ensemble of non-probabilistic classification models for bootstrapped probability score (i.e. Random Forest Decision Trees, Gradient Boosted Trees)

-(Discuss linear vs non-linear, probability calibration vs not)
+    Ensemble models

+3. Other generative models (i.e. Naive Bayes, Mixture of Gaussians, Gaussian Process)

+    I thought learning multivariate generative model like a Gaussian Process would been a good candidate since it's so flexible, and would possibly learn a well-calibrated probability, though these models are usually more time-expensive to train.

 #### 1.3 - Training Method

-For non Bayesian Models (no priors):
+For non-Bayesian Models (no priors):

 - k-fold Cross Validation for evaluating the log-loss objective (inner loop)
 - Bayesian Optimization for Hyperparameter Tuning (outer loop)

+For Logistic GAM:

-For Bayesian Models (w/ priors on parameters):
+For Fully Bayesian Models (w/ priors on parameters):

 - Using Stan to define model and NUTS optimizer.
-- Carefully select priors by simulating in output space.
+- Carefully select priors by first simulating in output space (* I didn't do this proper workflow due to time constraints).

 #### 1.4 - Model Evaluation & Selection